Pumpkin muffins – the savoury kind

 Wet

-Mix the pumpkin with oil, add Greek yoghurt, and mix well.
+- Mix the pumpkin with oil, add Greek yogurt, and mix well.

 Baking